The Next Step

 NTID counsellors provide personal, social, career and academic counselling services to all deaf and hard-of-hearing students at RIT.
 Every RIT/NTID student has a counsellor assigned to work with them.

-- Work with students on a variety of issues, such as: relationship concerns, leaving home, family issues, adjustment to college life, choice of major, career exploration.
+- Work with students on a variety of issues, such as relationship concerns, leaving home, family issues, adjustment to college life, choice of major, and career exploration.

 - Provide career assessment.